kpunno/windowstore/README.md

 # windowstore

-chrome extension for account-synced storage and retrieval of multitab windows, alternative to bookmarking
+chrome extension for account-synced storage and multitab windows, alternative to bookmarking